mtshwari/alx-low_level_programming/0x1E-search_algorithms/README.md

 # Search Algorithms

-In thi project algorithms,I implemented various types of search algorithms and with their corresponding space/time complexities.
+In this project algorithms,I implemented various types of search algorithms and with their corresponding space/time complexities.

 ## Tests